 - Conversion of an office block into residential (via permitted development rights)

-Commercial property development (for profit)
+Commercial property development

 - A row of commercial units (mixed office and retail)

-- Property renovation or refurbishment (for profit or for private use)
+(For profit or for private use)

 - Commercial spaces